anthopit/XYZnetwork_lib/xyznetwork_lib/source/index.rst

     :undoc-members:

 This class will be used for plotting, mapping and analysing its graph, which represents the dataset's network.
 This will be done via our modules.
+We will refer to this class as TN, especially for function arguments.

 *******
 Modules